Assess the Situation

 Monitoring

 Sometimes a law firm or a judge wants assurances that a person is maintaining recovery in the form of abstinence from alcohol or other substances.
-In substance abuse recovery, accountability is key to help prevent relapse.
+In recovery from substance use disorder, accountability is key to help prevent relapse.
 Monitoring also provides the best assurance that certain behaviors will not be repeated.
 In fact, many LAP clients who self-referred to LAP for help have voluntarily entered into monitoring agreements to reduce the chance of relapse.
 LAP provides these monitoring services.